jacegu/learnjj/README.md

 ### Branching

 #### Creating branches

-To create a new branch you just need to create a new revision specifying what the parent is:
+Coming from a Git workflow, branching is just how everything starts.
+In `jj` there is no such things as branches.
+You can have revisions that share a parent, which effectively creates a branch.
+To create a new branch you just need to create a new revision specifying what the parent is, using:
 ```
-jj new @--
+jj new <PARENT-REVISION>
 ```

 <details>
 <summary>🤨 How does this even work?</summary>

-#### What's a branch, anyway?
+##### What's a branch, anyway?
 > [!TIP]
 > A branch happens when you have 2 commits with the same immediate ancestor.
 > ```